DwYoo/aigoods/README.md

 # pets-mas
 AI profile for Pets(Christmas Edition)
-This is a express server for www.pets-mas.com (website closed for the time being)
+Backend server for www.pets-mas.com, built with express.js

 Demo on: https://youtu.be/mBvLnZIfWoA?feature=shared